Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 - __Restaurant Rating By Cuisine:__ Recognition of popular cuisines and their corresponding ratings, empowering restaurants to refine menus and offerings to align with consumer preferences.
 - __Top 10 Preferred Cuisines By Consumers:__ Identification of prevailing culinary trends and preferences, informing menu development strategies and promotional campaigns.
 - __Top 10 Restaurants By Rating:__ Recognition of top-performing establishments, providing benchmarks for excellence and inspiring improvement within the industry.
-- __Consumers Bby Marital Status and Occupation:__ Detailed insights into the marital stauts and occupational statistics of restaurant-goers, facilitating targeted marketing initiatives and personalized customer experiences.
+- __Consumers Bby Marital Status and Occupation:__ Detailed insights into the marital status and occupational statistics of restaurant-goers, facilitating targeted marketing initiatives and personalized customer experiences.
 - __Restaurant Overall Rating and Cuisines Across Locations:__ Recognition of regional variations in restaurant performance and cuisine preferences, facilitating targeted strategies for different market segments and locations.
 <br />